Configuring NATS Server

 • Are block-scoped

 • Are referenced with a $ prefix.
-They have to be unquoted when being referenced, for example, an assignment like foo = "$example" will result in foo being the literal string "$example".
+Variables in quotes blocks are ignored.
+For example, a usage like foo = "$VAR1" will result in foo being the literal string "$VAR1".

 If the environment variable value begins with a number you may have trouble resolving it depending on the server version you are running.